Benson-Gikonyo/alx-low_level_programming/0x0B-malloc_free/README.md

     Returns NULL if ac == 0 or av == NULL
     Returns a pointer to a new string, or NULL if it fails Each argument should be followed by a \n in the new string

+Task 6: Write a function that splits a string into words.

+    Prototype: char **strtow(char *str);
+    The function returns a pointer to an array of strings (words) Returns NULL if str == NULL or str == ""
+    If your function fails, it should return NULL